|Air Family Readiness Program Managers

-Unit Family Readiness is a Commander’s Responsibility and the overall objective of the Family Readiness Support Assistant (FRSA) is to assist Commanders in the execution of that responsibility throughout all phases of the deployment cycle.
-FRSAs provide the Command with a “continuum of care” in Family readiness, coordinating the various resources that exist so that Commands, FRGs, and ultimately Soldiers and Families are as ready as possible for military life.
+Unit Family Readiness is a Commander’s Responsibility and the overall objective of the Military Family Readiness Specialists (MFRS) is to assist Commanders in the execution of that responsibility throughout all phases of the deployment cycle.
+MFRSs provide the Command with a “continuum of care” in Family readiness, coordinating the various resources that exist so that Commands, SFRGs, and ultimately Soldiers and Families are as ready as possible for military life.

 The Mission of the Family Readiness Group

-For Family Members, mutual support and care -- The FRG provides a connection to the unit through which Families get important infor¬mation, develop friendships, and receive moral support.
-In feeling con¬nected and supported, Families are more likely to have positive attitudes about military life, the unit, and its mission.
-The FRG’s efforts to educate and support Families also help Families become more resilient and able to cope with deployments.
+For Family Members, mutual support, and care - The SFRG provides a connection to the unit through which Families get important information, develop friendships, and receive moral support.
+In feeling connected and supported, Families are more likely to have positive attitudes about military life, the unit, and its mission.
+The SFRG’s efforts to educate and support Families also help Families become more resilient and able to cope with deployments.

-For commanders, force multiplier -- The FRG leader’s feedback, based on the FRG’s connections and contact with Families, enables the command to keep a pulse on Family needs and issues so that command can respond in a timely manner.
-By being able to communicate with and support Families more effectively, the com¬mand can increase Family Readiness and deployment preparedness.
+For commanders, force multiplier - The SFRG leader’s feedback, based on the SFRG’s connections and contact with Families, enables the command to keep a pulse on Family needs and issues so that command can respond in a timely manner.
+By being able to communicate with and support Families more effectively, the command can increase Family Readiness and deployment preparedness.

-For the military and civilian communities -- An FRG that is able to refer Families to appropriate community service agencies in a timely manner can reduce the oc¬currence of crisis situations.
-Further, to the extent FRGs can learn about resources available in different communities, military and civilian communities can support Soldiers and Families wherever they live.
+For the military and civilian communities - An SFRG that can refer Families to appropriate community service agencies in a timely manner can reduce the occurrence of crisis situations.
+Further, to the extent SFRGs can learn about resources available in different communities, military and civilian communities can support Soldiers and Families wherever they live.

-For the Army National Guard -- Successful FRG programs enhance Family Readiness and deployment preparedness, thereby increasing unit readiness for military missions.
+For the Army National Guard - Successful SFRG programs enhance Family Readiness and deployment preparedness, thereby increasing unit readiness for military missions.